firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/checksum.md

 ## Example
 {: .no_toc}

-For this example, we'll create a new table `albums` as shown below.&#x20;
+For this example, we'll create a new table `tournament_information` as shown below.

 ```sql
 CREATE DIMENSION TABLE tournament_information (name TEXT, prizedollars DOUBLE PRECISION, tournamentid INTEGER);